-The study was performed within the Obstructive Lung Disease in Northern Sweden (OLIN) studies research programme.
-In 1996, OLIN's first paediatric cohort was recruited.
-The study design and recruitment procedure have been described previously [9].
-In short, the parents of all children in first and second grade, aged 7-8 years (n=3525; median age 8 years) from three municipalities in northern Sweden were invited to participate in a questionnaire survey.
-Of those invited, 97% (n=3430) participated.
-The cohort was followed-up annually by a questionnaire until age 19 years.
-Of the original cohort, 2737 (79.8%) participated in at least 10 out of the 12 annual questionnaires.
+The study was performed within the research program the Obstructive Lung Disease in Northern Sweden (OLIN) studies.
+In 1996, OLINs first pediatric cohort was recruited.
+The study design and recruitment procedure have been described previously[9].
+In short, the parents to all children in first and second grade, aged 7-8 years (N=3525, median age 8) from three municipalities in northern Sweden were invited to participate in a questionnaire survey.
+Of the invited, 97%, n=3430, participated.
+The cohort was followed-up annually by a questionnaire until the age of 19 years.
+Of the original cohort, n=2737 (79.8%) participated in at least 10 out of the 12 annual questionnaires.
 At age 28 years, a follow-up survey by postal questionnaire was conducted.
-Of the 3245 still alive and possible to trace, 2291 participated, constituting 71% of invited and 67% of the original cohort [25].
+Of the n=3245 still alive and possible to trace, n=2291 participated, constituting 71% of invited and 67% of the original cohort[25].

 The Regional Ethical Review Board in Umeå, Sweden, approved the study.
-The parents and the participants (after they were aged 18 years) provided informed consent to participate in the study.
+The parents and the participants (after they were 18 years) provided informed consent to participate in the study.